metakgp/twerp/README.md

 This is supposed to use the hercules API to update the 'Metakgp' wiki pages every semester for all the relevant pages with all the possible details.

 ##### Inspiration :
 Rajat is a twerp.
 He complains about the wiki not being updated frequently and is not willing to edit the pages by himself.....
-Presenting to you twerp - The complete remedy for twerps.
+Presenting to you twerp - The complete remedy for twerp.
+Let the bot handle it.

 ## Abilities
 As of now it can add the timetable for the courses being offered by IITKGP in a semester to the corresponding page on metakgp wiki.